pwu97/bettingtools/README.md

 ## Analyze 2019 MLB Historical Odds

-Inside the `bettingtools` package is the 2019 MLB historical odds dataset where we can utilize functions in this package to answer interesting questions such as what percentage of games had total over/under movement or the average away/home closing moneyline.
+Inside the `bettingtools` package is the 2019 MLB historical odds dataset, `mlb_odds_2019`, where we can utilize functions in this package to answer interesting questions such as what percentage of games had total over/under movement or the average away/home closing moneyline.
 We can see that home teams tended to be favored more often, on average, than away teams.

 ```r